peteash10/instructionsforhumans.com/pages/events.md

 ![](http://instructionsforhumans.com/images/celltower3_500.jpg)

-Tying up my thoughts around [cargo cults](https://en.wikipedia.org/wiki/Cargo_cult) and bringing in stuff from the [Curious Rituals](http://curiousrituals.nearfuturelaboratory.com) and [Networks of New York](http://amzn.to/2tCcPU7) books, along with a chunk of psychogeography-eque strategies for breaking/creating rules of engaging with the world.

-By now we should know what "a Cargo Cult for AI" looks like.
+By now we should know what "a [cargo cult](https://en.wikipedia.org/wiki/Cargo_cult) for AI" looks like.
 I’ll be revisiting the Data Cult performances from November and talking through the ideas that have crystallised through the exhibition.

 **Saturday 9th, 1:30pm** **[Algo-Walk for Humans](http://instructionsforhumans.com/algowalk/)** sees [Andy Howlett](http://andyhowlett.co.uk) and myself leading a group of walkers on a psychogeographic journey of the mobile phone masts of Birmingham city centre.
 At each mast you will be asked to engage with the City Perception Algorithm (working title) and to measure how your city differs from your fellow explorers.
 [More information and booking details.](http://instructionsforhumans.com/algowalk/)